 These little snowdrops will keel over immediately, and you will wring your hands and think ‘that’s that, then’.

 Next January, when gardeners start posting their lush snowdrop pictures on Instagram, you will go out and look for your snowdrops.
 You will forget exactly where you planted them, so you will be looking in the wrong place.
 You will not find them, and you will weep a little, and think you have failed.

 Then, a week later, when you are pruning your roses, you will spot a single snowdrop peeping through the leaf litter.
 You will have nearly just trodden on it, so you will yelp, and, and your heart will skip a beat at the thought of your near-miss.

 Five years later, a handful.

 But then eventually, where you planted twenty single, lonely, limp snowdrops, you might just have something that looks like this:

 That is an Act of Faith.

 I am truly grateful to the person who planted out a few little snowdrops half-way along our lane.
 They have well and truly naturalised, and spread a distance of about 10 metres along both ditches at the side of the road.

-I can only hope that the fifty ‘in the green’ snowdrops I planted two years ago along my hedge of Rosa rugosa will one day look like this.
+I can only hope that the fifty ‘in the green’ snowdrops I planted two years ago along my hedge will one day look like this.

 Churchyards can be a good place to admire snowdrops.
 Near us, Leeds Village has a graveyard that is spilling over with a sea of snowdrops.
 You can check the NGS (National Gardens Scheme) website here for open gardens specialising in snowdrops.